 As with any industry, there are always questions about the process and how things are done.
 Below are a few, and feel free to contact me with any other questions.
 ALWAYS glad to help!

 What’s the difference between architectural photography and Real Estate photography?

-On the other hand, Real Estate photography is more about quantity, and while the images need to be great, not as much detail can be put into the finished work.
+Real Estate photography is more about quantity, and while the images need to be great, not as much detail can be put into the finished work.
 This is meant more for Realtors, property management, home and apartment listing services, etc. I will sometimes provide this kind of work, depending on in-house lighting.

 Do you offer RAW photos?

 I don’t offer RAW or unfinished photos.
 First, a RAW photo or file isn’t what many think.
 A RAW file is like a tiff or jpeg file, but it’s pure data from the camera and can’t be opened or used without specific software.
 Most people are actually asking for an unfinished or non-retouched image.
 I don’t offer these either, as most images DO NOT come straight from the camera ready to go.
 An image may require some or a lot of editing.
 One common technique I use to balance light is HDR (“High Dynamic Range”), which requires a minimum of 3 seperate exposures to make one final balanced image.
 They are blended in the post process and no single image is fully exposed properly.
 Providing unfinished work reflects poorly on all of us.
 It’s like asking a baker to give you a half-cooked cake.
 A specialist’s process is unique to them, and the post process is just as important as lighting, composition, etc.

 I’ve had some bad retouching done before.
 How can this be avoided?